2024 ASJA Conference

 Brown previously was general manager of 900 AM WURD, Pennsylvania’s only black-owned talk radio station.
 The Obama administration named him a “Champion of Change” for his work in faith, private, and public communities.
 Among his many accolades, Brown is a past Pennsylvania Communication Association Speaker of the Year, and was inducted into the Philadelphia Public Relations Association’s PR Hall of Fame.
 His 2010 book, ”Freedom Drawn from Within: A History of the Delaware Annual Conference,” examines the historic role that African Americans played in the formation of the modern United Methodist Church.

-The ASJA conference features programming in three writing genres
+The ASJA conference featured programming in three writing genres

 Blue journalism icon